Asics DynaFlyte review

 It definitely gave me more peace of mind post ankle injuries to rediscover my running style.
 That has fluctuated over the years, but with the Asics Dynaflyte, I found my running style fall back into a natural way.

-The sneaker features subtle reflective strips on the player and for having fluorescence colored sole that stands out.
+The sneaker features subtle reflective strips on the player and for having a fluorescence-colored sole that stands out.
 It can actually be paired with any number of outfits.

-It has a good shape to fit the van and wider part of the foot tapering nicely at the heel offering natural grip.
-I found I had ample space in my toe area, which were good when they would spread upon impact while running.
+It has a good shape to fit the van and wider part of the foot tapering nicely at the heel offering a natural grip.
+I found I had ample space in my toe area, which was good when they would spread upon impact while running.